-- Acute infection: 95% of infected adults develop antibodies and recover spontaneously within six months.
-Upon recovery, they develop immunity to the virus and they are not infectious to others. - Chronic infection: 5% of infected adults become carriers of the virus, are chronically infected, and can infect others.
-The HBV virus remains in blood and body fluids they may or may not show outward signs or symptoms.
+Acute Infection: Ninety Five percent of infected adults develop antibodies and recover spontaneously within six months.
+Upon recovery, they develop immunity to the virus and they are not infectious to others.

+Chronic infection: Five percent of infected adults become carriers of the virus, are chronically infected, and can infect others.
+The HBV virus remains in blood and body fluids - they may or may not show outward signs or symptoms.

-Preventing HBV infection - Things you can do:
+Preventing HBV infection

 - Get the HBV vaccinations vaccination provides protection for more than 15 years, and possible a lifetime.
 HBV booster shots are not recommended. - Wear gloves and other personal protective equipment when cleaning up blood and other potentially infectious materials (OPIM) - Cover any broken skin and rashes with bandages - Clean up any blood spills with an EPA-registered tuberculocidal disinfectant.
-Call custodian for clean up of blood spills
+Call custodian for clean up of blood spills.